firasAltayeb/mini-flutter-projects/README.md

 ## Personal Keep

-This project is a simple expense tracker.
+Is a simple expense tracker.
 Users can add items to the track, which will be reflected in the top section chart.
 This project supports both orientation (landscape & portrait) and platform-appropriate widgets (FloatingActionButton for Android).

 <table>
   <tr>